Creating Accessible Video and Audio Content

 With more video and audio being published online than ever before, it’s critical to make this content as accessible as possible.
-Learn strategies for improving multimedia accessibility on your websites in this tutorial by Clarissa Peterson, a Chicago-based designer who specializes in user experience and content strategy.
+Learn strategies for improving multimedia accessibility on your websites in this tutorial.

 More Than 500 Hours of Content Are Now Being Uploaded To YouTube Every Minute